 Safer Sex Guidelines

-- Kissing is thought to be a safe activity, but herpes and other diseases can be contracted this way.
+For example, kissing is thought to be a safe activity, but herpes, and other diseases can be contracted this way.

-- Condoms are commonly thought to protect against STDs.
-However, while it is true that condoms are useful in preventing certain diseases, such as herpes and gonorrhea, they may not fully protect against other diseases such as genital warts, syphilis, or acquired immune deficiency syndrome (AIDS).
+Condoms are commonly thought to protect against STDs.
+However, while it is true that condoms are useful in preventing certain diseases, such as herpes and gonorrhea, they may not fully protect against other diseases such as genital warts, syphilis, or AIDS.